JdeH/Eden/README.md

 Moreover they are too small to reveal issues of overall program organisation, like the use of the Module mechanism.
 Using Eden in an effective way for a non-trivial app has a steep (but short) learing curve.
 It has proven feasible to get a "fresh" developer upto speed in a few days of side by side tutoring.
 There's a real need for freely available elaborated example, though.
-Currently I concentrate upon the CPython + Kivy version, since mobile- and tablet platforms are most of the action is.
+Currently I concentrate upon the CPython + Kivy version, since mobile- and tablet platforms are where most of the action is.
 One public domain application that uses the IronPython + WinForms version is Wave (see www.qquick.org).
 It is, however, not yet complete and to specialistic to serve as an example.
 A killer app would help.
 As soon as the CPython + Kivy version has some body, I hope to come up with a free multiplatform app that proves the point as well as is suitable as an elaborated example.